-- August 11 is 8/11 on the calendar, a natural reminder for people to call 811. - Every digging project requires a contact to 811.
-Georgia Law states that anyone digging with mechanized equipment has to contact before digging, but it is the safe and smart thing to do for any project involving digging. - Contact Georgia 811 at least 3 business days prior to digging so that member utility companies can be notified of the intent to dig so that they are able to mark their lines.
-Georgia 811 does not locate utility lines. - Call or Click - o Call 811 or dial 800-282-7411 - Excavators can be trained and be issued a password for online ticket creation - Homeowners can apply for a ticket using eTicket on www.Georgia811.com
+- August 11 is 8/11 on the calendar, a natural reminder for people to call 811. - Every digging project requires contact to 811.
+Georgia Law states that anyone digging with mechanized equipment must contact 811 before digging, but it is the safe and smart thing to do for any project involving digging. - Contact Georgia 811 at least 3 business days prior to digging so that member utility companies can be notified of the intent to dig and can send a locate technician to mark their lines.
+Georgia 811 does not locate utility lines. - Call or Click - o Call 811 or dial 800-282-7411 - Excavators can be trained and issued a password to submit tickets online. - Homeowners can apply for a ticket using eRequest on www.Georgia811.com.